ghc-proposals/ghc-proposals/README.rst

 The committee process starts once the secretary has been notified that a proposal is ready for decision.

-The steps below have timescales attached, show that everyone shares the same expectations.
+The steps below have timescales attached, so that everyone shares the same expectations.
 But they are only reasonable expectations.
 The committee consists of volunteers with day jobs, who are reviewing proposals in their spare time.
 If they do not meet the timescales